 - If there are no Mishkan staff around and if safety is an immediate concern, use your judgment about whether or not the situation requires police or security intervention.

 Procedure for Reporting Harassment or Other Prohibited Conduct

 If you believe that you have been the subject of harassment or other prohibited conduct and wish to register a formal complaint with Mishkan, bring your complaint to Mishkan’s Executive Director as soon as possible following the incident.
 You will be asked to provide details of the incident or incidents, names of individuals involved and names of any witnesses.
 You will also be asked to communicate your complaint in writing as soon as possible.
 Mishkan will gather more information on the allegation(s), which will include direct conversation with the alleged offender and potential witnesses.
 We operate from the premise of both honoring and taking seriously the experience of the offended, as well as honoring the dignity of an individual who is accused of an offense.
-Any illegal conduct should be reported promptly to the police.
-Certain types of complaints may require mandated reporting by Mishkan’s staff.
+Any illegal conduct should be reported promptly to the police, although we acknowledge that often adult victims of abuse may have valid reasons why they would not want to make a police report.
+Certain types of complaints involving minors may legally require mandated reporting by Mishkan’s staff.
 Mishkan’s staff will be in touch with all parties during the various steps of information-gathering to determine the next steps, which covers what will happen during the interim time of information gathering as well.

 *We recognize that in certain Jewish communities, this Hebrew phrase has been used to silence victims of abuse by pressuring them not to speak out about against their abusers, mislabeling truth-telling and help-seeking as gossip.
 We are using this phrase in the context of encouraging people not to make comments about others’ physical appearance which might make them uncomfortable.